 Pro Tip:

 Soak 1 tbsp fenugreek seed in a cup of water overnight and have that water in the morning on an empty stomach.
-This works wonder in reducing the swelling and pain in the joints.
+This works wonders in reducing the swelling and pain in the joints.

 Castor Oil